Insight - Automated lenders threaten to eat banks' lunch

 "The black box is getting bigger and bigger and more mysterious," said Persis Yu, a lawyer for the NCLC.

-Some traditional banks are skeptical as well.
-JPMorgan Chase & Co CEO Jamie Dimon recently told a conference that he feared many of the new lenders companies would not survive a credit downturn.
+Some traditional banks are sceptical as well.
+JPMorgan Chase & Co (JPM.N) CEO Jamie Dimon recently told a conference that he feared many of the new lenders companies would not survive a credit downturn.

 ROBOT, RUN